ronv/sidey/_posts/2019-04-12-proxy-as-the-way-of-metaprogramming-in-js.md

 Important note: Described _Proxy_ JS object is something different than one of the OOP patterns.

-Since I started using JS every single day I’ve experienced some strange aspects of JS.
-One of them annoys me - _undefined_ instead of code execution error (among others when accessing unexistent properties).
+Since I started using JS every single day I’ve experienced some weird aspects of JS.
+One of them annoys me - `undefined` instead of code execution error when accessing unexistent properties.
 The JS behavior in this aspect is slightly different from Ruby that I'm used to:

 <script src="https://gist.github.com/patrykboch/48bf5dd1f626c2c889c8bfa43931dd51.js"></script>